erroronline1/caro/readme.md

 You can try to get your hands dirty on diving into the sourcecode as well, most of the other functions should work out of the box though.

 ### Fileserver strategy
 Depending on available storage solutions and backup strategies you can decide whether to store record files in the filesystem or the database.
-The strategy has to be chosen on installation and should not be changed afterwards to avoid data loss.
+The strategy should be chosen on installation and not be changed afterwards.
+However within the [_stresstest](#stress-test-and-performance) a method is available to switch files from or to filesystem/database.
+This may take a remarkable amount of computation and time, should be avoided if possible and at least executed from the command line to avoid timeouts on webrequests.
 The directory structure within the `fileserver`-directory stays the same, for database stored files will be converted into local files temporarily to improve caching.

 ### Network connection handling